Kendrick Lamar: ‘To Pimp A Butterfly’ Pictures An Authentic Black Portraiture

 When the four corners of this cocoon did eventually collide, the beauty of Kendrick Lamar’s masterpiece then shined bright.

 Inspiring, moving, touching… this album, is actually a complex of emotions, ideologies, and cultures.
 If this was a movie, To Pimp A Butterfly would be the perfect conclusion of a great trilogy, from Section 80 to the Return Of The King (Kunta).

 The visions flowing over Kendrick’s mind gets more obvious with this last project.
 Let’s dig it track by track, shall we?

-Other reviewers, such as one of the busiest ones, The Needle Drop Anthony Fantano, say it’s not a story album like GKMC.
+Other reviewers, such as one of the busiest ones, The Needle Drop Anthony Fantano, certify it’s not a story album like GKMC.
 This statement might true but remains inexact: more than a just a story, this album is an actual apologue.

 The Wesley Theory:

 This is the introduction to the whole apologue.
 By saying “Your horoscope is Gemini, two sides”.
 It reveals the blueprint of the album: this explains why much of the songs consist in 2 parts, 2 different movements.

 This refers to the conclusion too, with this final poem where Kendrick says caterpillar and butterfly are completely different, but the same person at the same time.